AlaskaBlake/3D_Bolts/README.md

 For extra strength in your prints, it is advised for bolts that you print them sideways and a gap of 0.3mm between the bolt and nut.
 For vertical printing, a gap between the bolt and nut of 0.1mm.

+I have found that to achieve the most strength is to print the bolt horizontally and the nut with the threads facing vertially.

 # Print A Bolt
 Call the module: hexBolt(bolt)
-    Takes a bolt, array of nums as defined below..
+    Takes a bolt, array of nums as defined below.

 # Print A Nut
 Call the module: hexNut(nut)